Write code.

 }

-The same app runs against a real Unitree Go2 over TCP or a MuJoCo simulation — Origin provides the same API for both.
+The same app works with a real Unitree Go2 or a simulated one.
+Origin gives your code the same interface either way.

 Your app doesn't know or care if the robot is real or simulated.
 It just reads state and sends actions.